Meet the team and contact us so we can help answer any questions you may have.Learn More ›

 Is/was your convention center operating as a COVID-19 testing facility or field hospital?

 Fortunately, the local incidence of COVID-19 cases did not require using DeVos Place convention center as a testing center.
 Instead, the Center has used this downtime to install new air walls, lighting and other safety technologies.
+With these improvements in place, the Center is now the site of a COVID-19 vaccination clinic.

 What kind of safety technologies have been implemented by your convention center?